superhero1/ffritz/README.md

 Toolchain
 ---------
-Cross-compile toolchain for ARM is buildroot-2013.02 from the original avm source tarball.
+Cross-compile toolchain for ARM and atom is buildroot-2016.05.
-It is installed in packages/arm/avm (just do a make there).
+It is installed in packages/(arm|x86)/buildroot (just do a make there).

-For Atom, the toolchain is buildroot-2013.02 (packages/x86/buildroot).
-The atom source tarball (packages/x86/avm) does not work for me.

 Build Host
 ----------